domandlj/aquelarre/README.md

 parameters are passed as script parameters and it's body JSON payload as stdin.
 * Responses are in JSON format only, must be the stdout of a script.

+## Concept
+Usually when developing web apps the common frameworks include everything you need, like serializers, ORM, etc. the cost
+of this is having some extra boilerplate code and perhaps a learning curve.
+Also, you have to stick to the one language that the framework was written.
+With aquelarre you write a script and redirect the URLs to another scripts of any language, so you can work with a lot of different libs.
+You decide how to serialize data and how to store it in a database, it could be just plain .txt, .cvs, .json, a relational db or
+whatever you want.

 ## Installing
 1. Clone the repo and go to it:
 ```sh